 Usually, we do a one week coding meeting directly before a demo party if we plan to release something at it.
 These meetings are of great value as they allow us to fully concentrate on the production.
 This year we did it again and progressed so well that we believed we would have plenty of time for boozing at Revision.
 It turned out we were wrong.
 After arriving at the party place we directly tested our intro on the compo machine.
 Unfortunately, it turned out that there was still a hell lot of work to do, if we wanted to make it for the deadline.
 We faced horrible stuttering issues in the underwater scene, discontinuities in the terrain scene and geometry popping issues in the chromosomes, DNA and molecules scenes.
 After three days of non-stop coding, we luckily managed to fix most of the issues.
 Unfortunately, we were not able to fix the stuttering, because this problem only appeared on the compo machine.
 After some blind attempts to fix it we simply ran out of time.

 #define for that replacement to the shader, or it minified the variables declared in constant buffers.
-Our own shader cruncher saved another 2-3 kb just two days before the deadline right at the party place.
+Our own shader cruncher saved another 2-3 KB just two days before the deadline right at the party place.
 This allowed us to add the space station and the space ships.
-Overall, 58 shaders were used in the intro with a total, uncompressed size of 170 kb (comments counted).
-Below there are some work-in-progress screenshots of the space station shown.
+Overall, 58 shaders were used in the intro with a total, uncompressed size of 170 KB (comments counted).
+Below there are some work-in-progress screenshots of the space station depicted.

 All in all we are very happy about the first place at Revision 2013.
 Though, for us it was even more important that Brain Control as a demo group did the next step when it comes to teamwork, technology, design and direction.
 We are already looking forward to the next 64k-intro competition and hope to see you at the next demoparty!